-The foundation was started in 2002 by Spangers Construction Company, the oldest construction company in the Netherlands that is still family run.
+The foundation was started in 2002 by Spangers Construction Company, the oldest family construction company in the Netherlands until 2020.
 Marthe van Rijswijck was the wife of Hubertus Sprangers and was herself a refugee who fled to the Netherlands as a child.

 The Marthe van Rijswijck Foundation financially supports charitable, scientific or non-profit organisations and its main goal is to contribute to the development of ideas and/or support projects of social importance with idealistic and social intent.
 This support focuses on disadvantaged children who, because of social circumstances or disabilities of mental or physical nature, are limited in their development.
 With our support we intend to help them create a place in society where they can develop and optimise their skills, and then put them to good use.

 The Marthe van Rijswijck Foundation mainly focuses on granting financial support to durable and sustainable development aid for the benefit of deprived and underprivileged children around the world.

 How a girl fleeing war ends up lending her name to the foundation of the Netherlands’ oldest family construction company.

 The Marthe van Rijswijck Foundation is a part of Sprangers Construction Company, a family-run company founded in Napoleanic times.
 In 1796 Lambertus Sprangers started out as a carpenter in Princenhage, a small town in the south of The Netherlands.